Last Revised: June 21, 2021

 Vacuum pumps are used in a wide variety of experimental set ups.
 If vacuum pumps are not properly installed, trapped and exhausted they may expose you to hazardous chemicals and vapors.

-- Belt guards must be in place.
+- Belt guards must be in place for all belt-driven pumps.

 - Service cords and plugs must be free of defects.